-Persisting fever is the most common way most children present to medical attention.
-The specific signs and symptoms vary with the stage of disease.
+Persistent fever is the commonest way with which most children present.
+The specific signs and symptoms vary with the stage of the disease:

 - general malaise and irritability

 - anterior uveitis (70%)